michaelasalter1/RouterSledUserGuide/README.md

 Flashprint is great for supports.
 However, I had problems with it printing the bushings and washers; they didn’t want to adhere to the bed.
 So, I used Cura to print those.
 Therefore, you will need to calibrate the holes for the bushings and housings AND for the bearing assemblies (they are different).
 Test Print Calibration – Use these 2 files to dial in the calibration of holes before printing the assemblies.

-All Prints Used for this build:
+All Printed Parts Used for this build:
-- 4 Bearing Assemblies
+- (4) Bearing Assemblies
 - (16) bushings (4 per assembly, printed in Cura)
 - (12) printed washers (3 per assembly, printed in Cura)
 - (2) Left Bearing Housing Offsets